AtikoSpeed/atakan-software-website/README.md

 🚧 **Work in Progress** 🚧

 The site is currently under active development.
-A generic test page is currently live while core features are being implemented.
+Its current state might not reflect the final product.

 ## Planned Features